AyaAls777/AyaAls777/README.md

 Computer & Autonomous Systems Engineering student at the University of Wollongong in Dubai.
 Focused on building AI-powered systems in computer vision, automation, and intelligent applications.

-- Currently part of an AI residency program exploring real-world LLM and agent-based systems.
+- AI Team Leader at the UOWD Tech Club - leading the AI team, designing workshops, mentoring students, and driving hands-on initiatives that promote practical AI engagement across the university.
-- AI Team member at the UOWD Tech Club — planning and running hands-on workshops and initiatives that promote practical AI engagement across the university.
+- AI Residency Program participant - exploring real-world LLM and agent-based systems through project-based learning and experimentation.

 Excited to keep learning, building, and sharing what I create.